halomademeapc/GravyIrc/docfx_project/articles/design-event-hub.md

 After that you should be good to go!

 If you don't want to use the annotation to specify command, overloads are provided on IrcMessage.

 ```csharp
 IrcMessage.RegisterServerMessageType<CarrotMessage>("CARROT");
 ```

+See [Adding a server message type](/articles/guide-add-server-message.html) for more details on this process.